 We provide various Personal Development and Self-Help Classes.
 These are open to anyone over 16 years old.
 Many Classes and Workshops focus on 'Psychoeducation' (more information in the Information Sheet below).

-Our established Support Groups started in Spring 2009 (Eating Disorder Support Groups) and have been very valuable to 100s of people from all over Scotland.
+CURRENTLY ON HOLD Our established Support Groups started in Spring 2009 (Eating Disorder Support Groups) and have been very valuable to 100s of people from all over Scotland.
 We've seen many people 'recover' and make many changes in their lives.
 This is very inspiring and rewarding to witness.

 We are now introducing some other Support Groups - Family and Friends Eating Disorder Support Group, Glasgow Women's Support Group and a Mindfulness Club.
 Click the 'Read More' button below more details below.

 Guided Self-Help is a half-way option between 'traditional' therapy and self-help.
 This means that it’s a little less formal than psychotherapy or counselling.

 Integrative Psychotherapy draws from various therapeutic approaches, allowing us to tailor therapy to each individual client as much as we can.